KhaledAlrashi1/Gratitude-Companion/README.md

 - JavaScript to handle chat interactions and manage session storage.
 - Includes functions to load greeting messages and send user messages.

----
-Please let me know if you need any changes or additional details!